WICG/display-locking/explainer-contain-intrinsic-size.md

 * The subtree is not yet fully loaded from the network, or rendered into DOM
 * a custom element, framework or the User Agent has temporarily skipped rendering for the subtree as an optimization
-* render-subtree property enforces size containment while not rendering the subtree.
+* subtree-visibility property enforces size containment while not rendering the subtree.

 Note that these three cases can be seen as the same use case, if the concept of